Perspectives from WGS minors

 A. Successful completion of WMGS 5a Women, Genders, and Sexualities

 This interdisciplinary course introduces central concepts and topics in the field of women's, gender, and sexuality studies.
-Explores the position of women in diverse settings and the impact of gender as a social, cultural, and intellectual category in the United States and around the globe.
+Explores the position of women and other genders in diverse settings and the impact of gender as a social, cultural, and intellectual category in the United States and around the globe.
 Asks how gendered institutions, behaviors, and representations have been configured in the past and function in the present, and also examines the ways in which gender and sexuality intersect with many other vectors of identity and circumstance in forming human affairs.

 B. Four additional courses that either carry the WMGS designation or are approved as women's, gender, and sexuality studies electives (See the Brandeis University Bulletin)